stitchdata/docs/_saas-integrations/intacct/v1/intacct-v1.md

       **Permissions in AWS Identity Access Management (IAM) that allow you to create policies, create roles, and attach policies to roles**.
 This is required to grant Stitch authorization to your S3 bucket.

 setup-steps:
-  - title: "Set up a Cloud Storage Target in {{ integration.display_name }}"
+  - title: "Set up an {{ integration.display_name }} Cloud Storage Target and automatic data delivery"
-    anchor: "set-up-cloud-storage-target"
+    anchor: "set-up-target-and-delivery"
     content: |
-      In this step, you'll set up a Cloud Storage Target for Amazon S3 in {{ integration.display_name }}.
+      In this step, you'll set up a Cloud Storage Target and automatic data delivery in {{ integration.display_name }}.

       {% for substep in step.substeps %}
       - [Step 1.{{ forloop.index }}: {{ substep.title | flatify }}](#{{ substep.anchor }})